 - Food (not expired)

 Thanks to the support of the general public, we are able to provide "lovingly used" formal dresses, suits, shoes, and other accessories, free of charge to young people for their proms.
 The items are distributed to any in need through the SPAN Outlet.
 It is not restricted to single parent families.
 The general public are invited to use this support as well, free of charge.

-SESP is available is to single parents in St. John's and surrounding areas & at our Carbonear office for single parents in the Conception Bay North area.
+SESP is available is to single parents in St. John's and surrounding metro region at the SPAN Businesss Office located at 472 Logy Bay Road, St. John's.

 Peer support is given in a variety of ways - group meetings, by personal appointment, telephone, or email.
 Please contact our general office at 738-3401 for more information.

 School-age children (in Kindergarten-age 18) of lower income, single parent families are provided with a grade appropiate school supplies and bookbags.
 These kits are distributed in time for the start of the new school year in September.

 Single parents are eligible to register by telephone provided they meet one of the following: (1) are a SESP Client, (2) used the previous years' Christmas program, (3) used the most recent Back to School Program or (4) are registered with the SPAN Food Outlet.

 For others who have not had the above contacts with SPAN, in-person registration will be required.
 For further information regarding registration and date call the general office at 738-3401 by early July.